Deploy Robots

 The “Deploy Robots” menu is designed to streamline workflow automation within a project.
 It provides users with the ability to view, manage, and assign workflows to machines, ensuring seamless execution of automated processes.

-Located at the Project level, this menu grants the Project Owner or Process Admin the authority to configure automation deployment.
+Located at the Project level, this menu grants the Project Admin or Process Admin the authority to configure automation deployment.
 This section helps maintain operational control while optimizing task execution within the project.

 Pre-requisites